 In terms of Family Planning interventions as part of UNFPA CP, more specifically the delivery of training on Family Planning for family physicians, according to UNFPA 2017 Annual Report, despite initial reluctance, family physicians pledged after training that they would offer family planning services in their daily work, especially to young people.
 According to some stakeholders who were interviewed, the actual result of this activity is that family physicians will no longer reject giving advice to patients seeking family planning advice, or give them repulsing statements about contraception.
 Other stakeholders, however, said that family planning counselling by family physicians still depended on the will, enthusiasm and affinities of individual family physicians, particularly having in mind their generally high workload and time that they can spend with patients.
 Some argued that the topic of Family Planning needed to be deeply embedded in medical schools' curricula as well as work discipline.
 It was noted by some stakeholders that although they received good feedback training and family planning repositions, there was no specific evaluation on how much this concept has been applied in practice.
-Also, stakeholders views on how adapted the Family Planning repositioning concept was to marginalized groups varied, as some said that the concept was developed as one-size-fits-all, while others argued that specific attention was paid to marginalized groups such as persons with disabilities, Roma, etc. For this reason, no clear conclusions could be drawn on the delivery of this part of integrated SRH services to marginalized groups.
+Also, stakeholders views on how adapted the Family Planning repositioning concept was to marginalized groups varied, as some said that the concept was developed as one-size-fits-all, while others argued that specific attention was paid to marginalized groups.
 The lack of affordable contraception has been stated as an impediment to successful rollout.
 This indicates that contraception is not a priority for relevant authorities, particularly as BiH is a low fertility country.